 Family Business Leadership Development Program

 The Center for Family Business has developed a Family Business Leadership Development Program that will feature four two-hour sessions to run through the month of February.
 Upon completing the program, participants will have the opportunity to attend exclusive programming offered by the Center.

 The program is designed to heighten the skills necessary to lead diverse groups of people within a family business.
 The content will focus on the application of techniques and gaining an understanding of both change theory and motivation theory.

-Participants, regardless of their personality or leadership style, can expect to improve their skills through the program, which also will highlight successful leadership coaching.
+Regardless of their personality or leadership style, participants can expect to improve their skills through the program, which will highlight successful leadership coaching.

 Sessions in the program, which is limited to 20 participants, will be held February 2, 9, 16, and 23.
 The fee for members of the Center for Family Business is $100.
 If space is available, non-members can participate for a $600 fee and choose to apply $500 of that fee toward membership in the Center.
 For questions or to register, contact Dr. Chris Harben, associate director of the Center for Family Business, at [email protected].

 A cornerstone of the Center for Family Business is providing members with the opportunity to participate in peer groups.

 These are small, professional groups of people who come together to share confidentially and benefit from one another's experience as family or closely-held business owners and leaders.
 A peer group can serve as an intimate de facto advisory board where participants can learn and grow in their business.

 The Center for Family Business' peer groups are kept to a size of approximately 8-10 members and meet monthly.
 There is a $200 annual fee to participate.